prideout/book-webgl/README.md

 - back to OSD work for a day or two?
   Add to its README: rebase to prep for a pull request.

-- manipulators and BEAUTIFUL docs.
+- manipulators, BEAUTIFUL docs, fresnel/marble spiral horn

 # later